enkidevs/curriculum/python/core/console-and-operators/indentation-and-commenting.md

 ---
 ## Practice

-How many spaces is a standard amount for indentation in Python?
+How many spaces is the standard number for indentation in Python?
 ???
 * `4`
 * `2`